Having more fun than a human being should be allowed to have.

 Second story, Danes caught fiddling their carbon credits.

-Still, jolly embarrassing for the Danes to get caught red-handed.
+It's a license to fleece, to cheat, and rob still jolly embarrassing for the Danes to get caught red-handed.

 Here's, you know, another way to look at this.

-I just sent an email here uh pictures of Governor Schwarzenegger getting in and out of his Porsche Carrera, which is not exactly a Prius.
+I just sent an email here pictures of Governor Schwarzenegger getting in and out of his Porsche Carrera, which is not exactly a Prius.

 No, I never will believe they mean it.